Here are some of our latest mentions in the press

 Inside Higher Ed

-Inside Higher Ed recently released their 2017 Survey of College and University Chief Academic Officers, with sponsorship from iDesign.
+Inside Higher Ed released their 2017 Survey of College and University Chief Academic Officers, with sponsorship from iDesign.
 This latest version of the survey reveals – among other higher education trends – continuing positive growth prospects the online and blended space.
 For example, 86% of provosts plan to increase emphasis on online offerings in the next year, and roughly 50% expect a “major allocation” of funds to development and support of online offerings.

 Higher Education’s Fastest Growing Social Media Platform Taps Instructional Design Firm to Apply the Science of “Social Learning” on Campus